Bronze / Iron Age Baby Feeding Animal Vessel

 Archaeologists have excavated zoomorphic feeding vessels like this at various sites in Europe.
 We have based our designs on two particular finds when creating these charming little replicas, one that was discovered in Vosendorf, Austria, and one unearthed at Znojmo, Czech Republic.

-The research looked at burials dated to the Bronze and Iron Ages which contained simple feeding vessels, although the earliest known clay feeding vessels, that may have been used to feed infants, are said to be from Neolithic Europe.
+We took further inspiration from the various vessels featured in a paper by Dr Julie Dunne at al, University of Bristol.
+The research looked at burials dated to the Bronze and Iron Ages, which contained simpler feeding vessels consisting of a small bowl with a thin tube protruding off the side, similar in shape but larger than a clay pipe.
+However, the earliest known clay feeding vessels that ancient peoples may have used to feed infants are said to be from Neolithic Europe.

 Smoke fired Terracotta

 Approx. - Height 95 mm, diameter 80 mm Vösendorf (Austria)

 Health & Safety

-Postage All items are sent using a second class postal service, if you wish to have an item sent first class please contact my for a quote.
+We send all items using a second class postal service; if you wish to have an item sent first class, please contact me for a quote.
 Many Thanks